statamic/docs/content/collections/docs/static-caching.md

 You will need to update your appropriate server rewrite rules.

-### Multiple sites
+## Multi-Site

-When using multi-site you can override the path with an array of your sites, useful when using multiple root domains per site.
+When using [multi-site](/multi-site), the path can accept an array of sites to define separate urls and domains, if needed.

 ``` php
 return [